INTER-Mediator/INTER-Mediator/spec/run/README.md

 # INTER-Mediator End-To-End Test with WebdriverIO

-Installation and starging tests are below.
+Installation and starting tests are below.
 The last command can the end-to-end test with WebdriverIO.
 ```
 cd spec/run
 npm update